hmorgan-b/dev-setup/README.md

 - Has ability to performs linting and debugging, also has spellcheck and other features to alleviate stupid mistakes

 ## Git/Github
+- Create a Github account for business use, sign in
+- Upload SSH public key to allow SSH terminal access
+- See Confluence pages for version control workflow, including branch naming protocols, pull requests, and code review process

 ## Cloud Stuff
+D&A uses the following cloud-based tools:
+- Azure: blob storage, virtual machines, other resources
+- Postgres/Citus: cloud storage database used by applications (dev, stage, and prod instances)